-Eighteen cases were notified by more than one source, whether by two or more clinicians or a clinician through APSU and the PAEDS systems.
-Six notifications were deemed to be ineligible due to the patient's age being greater than 14 years or the clinical presentation was subsequently determined not to be AFP.
+Twenty-two cases were notified by more than one source, whether by two or more clinicians through the APSU or a clinician and the PAEDS system.
+Seven notifications were deemed to be ineligible due to the patient's age being greater than 14 years or the clinical presentation was subsequently determined not to be AFP.